Frequently Asked Questions

 When Should I Change My Air Fiter?

 A typical 1" pleated filter as shown in front, above should be replaced every 1-3 months.
+The 2" pleated filters shown in the middle, above should be replaced every 2-4 months.
 The Larger 4"-5" pleated air filters shown in the back, above should be replaced every 6-12 months.

 Can I Upgrade to a 5" Filter?